thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 .. note::

-   Building |SOF| from scratch might take several hours.
+   Building the toolchains from source might take several hours.
 We recommend that you use Docker to build SOF.
 For more information, see :ref:`build-with-docker`.

 Step 1.
 Set up the workspace directory
 **************************************